 Student wellbeing is a key focus throughout our school.
 The cornerstones of the Wellbeing curriculum in the Primary School are ‘Respect’ and ‘Kindness’.
 These key values are developed into Secondary as three pillars: ‘Engage’, ‘Relate’ and ‘Shine’.
 Cultural identity is a key component of the programme.

-Wellbeing is delivered through formal lessons and celebration assemblies.
+Wellbeing is delivered through formal lessons and in celebration assemblies.
 Guest speakers and workshop opportunities further support the programme.
 All teachers are involved in its delivery and on-going content development.

-A focus on risk taking, resilience, understanding the place of failure in the learning process and the ability to work beyond comfort zones is fundamental for students to “Engage” fully in life.
+A focus on risk-taking, resilience, understanding the place of failure in the learning process and the ability to work beyond comfort zones is fundamental for students to engage fully in life.

-The Relate strand is concerned with Relationships.
+The Relate strand is concerned with relationships.
 The school values of being mindful, honest, peaceful and considerate to others are all highlighted.

 Mindfulness at BISP is about providing students and teachers with the opportunity to develop their own self-awareness.

 IB Learner Profile

-As an IB school the “Learner Profile” provides a framework and an essential set of goals for the Wellbeing programme.
+As an IB school, the Learner Profile provides a framework and an essential set of goals for the Wellbeing programme.
 These are interpreted through the three strands of the Wellbeing curriculum.